shreyagarwal13/weather-check/README.md

 HTML, CSS, Node.js, Express.js, EJS

 ## API's Used
-Used API's from https://openweathermap.org/ and https://ipinfo.io/
+https://openweathermap.org/ for current temperature, humidity, aqi and other information https://ipinfo.io/ to get user region in order to render temperature for the user region

 ## Deployment
 https://weather-check-139.herokuapp.com/